Zaynolabideen Ghorbani: After the revolution

 After the removal of Mohammad Reza Pahlavi, Ghorbani was appointed by Ruhollah Khomeini to represent the Supreme Leader of Iran in Gilan Province, as well as being the Imam of Friday Prayer in Lahijan.
-He also represented the people in Gilan for the Iranian Parliament from 1984 to 1988, as well as representing them in the Assembly of Experts since 1990.
+He also represented the people in Gilan for the Iranian Parliament from 1984 to 1988, as well as representing them in the Assembly of Experts from 1990 to 2024.
 After the death of Sadeq Ehsanbakhsh, Ghorbani was appointed by Ali Khamenei to br the Imam of Friday Prayer in Rasht.
 In 2018, Ghorbani resigned as representative of the Supreme Leader, as well the Friday Prayer leader in Rasht, after the controversy surrounding the Adineh Rasht Complex.
 After his resignation, Rasool Falahati was chosen to take over his positions.
 He also founded the Islamic Azad University, Lahijan Branch.

 Works

 Zaynolabideen Ghorbani has published many works throughout his life, here are some of them.